docsforadobe/javascript-tools-guide/docs/user-interface-tools/scriptui-programming-model.md

 - The `location` of a window is defined by a `Point` object containing a pair of coordinates (`x` and `y`) for the top left corner (the origin), specified in the screen coordinate system.
-The location of an element within a window or other container is defined as the origin point specified in the container’s coordinate system.
+The location of an element within a window or other container is defined as the origin point specified in the container's coordinate system.
 That is, the x and y values are relative to the origin of the container.
   The following examples show equivalent ways of placing the content region of an existing window at screen coordinates [10, 50]: